Make A Great First Impression Every Time

 First impressions can make or break you.
 Your employer is aware that yes, you might be nervous, but they definitely expect you to carry yourself with your head held high.
 So prepare before hand, and throughout the course of the first meeting, whether it’s an interview or a conference or any other instance where you’re encountering a future employer for the first time, remember that you can do it.
 Be confident, and you’ll be successful.

 Posted on October 25, 2012, in Careers, Internships, Networking and tagged BU, confidence, employers, first impressions, interviews, positive, PRSSA, Public Relations.
 Bookmark the permalink.
-Comments Off.
+Comments Off on Make A Great First Impression Every Time.